 Review copy compliments of my thinning wallet, but in this case, well worth it.

 All in all, I'd recommend this book without much reservation.
 At a very healthy 118 pages, this book has a certain amount of heft to it that makes it feel worth the price.
-This fact, combined with the slick approach, decent (though certainly not great) paper stock and cool illustrations (though these are severely limited in scope, necessitated by the limited breadth of the subject matter), makes for a nice addition to the library, and may well prove invaluable while attempting to model a particular machine of either of these two pilots.
+This fact, combined with the slick approach, decent (though certainly not great) paper stock and cool illustrations (though these are severely limited in scope, necessitated by the limited breadth of the subject matter), makes for a nice addition to the library, and may well prove invaluable while attempting to model a particular machine of any of these four pilots.

 If you have but even a passing interest in WWI aviation, this series may just convert you into a fan.